Deterministic scale-invariant dynamics in a logistic Game-of-Life model: Results

-Besides defining the transition point between inactive and active phases in the logistic GOL, the asymptotic susceptibility $\langle\chi\rangle$ provides additional insights on the nature of this transition.
-The fact that $\langle\chi\rangle$ increases sharply from zero to a maximum as $\lambda$ hits $\lambda_A$ (Fig.~\ref{fig:actcluster}b), indicates that the asymptotic activity at the transition point is initially localized in a very low number sites, and that the lattice is otherwise similar to the inactive phase in $\lambda_A<\lambda\leq 1$ (see also panel iii in \Fref{fig:model}b).
-Moreover, the drop of $\langle\chi\rangle$ as $\lambda$ is decreased below $\lambda_A$, indicates that the activity becomes increasingly more spread in the lattice, until the entire space becomes homogeneously active and $\langle\chi\rangle$ hence vanishes (see panels iv and v in Fig.~\ref{fig:model}b and Fig.~\ref{fig:actcluster}b).
+Besides defining the transition point between static and dynamic phases in the logistic GOL, the asymptotic susceptibility $\langle\chi\rangle$ provides additional insights on the nature of this transition.
+The fact that $\langle\chi\rangle$ increases sharply from zero to a maximum as $\lambda$ hits $\lA$ (\MainFigref{fig:actcluster}b), indicates that the asymptotic activity at the transition point is initially localized in a very low number of sites, and that the lattice is otherwise similar to the static phase in $\lA<\lambda\leq 1$ (panel (iii) in \MainFigref{fig:model}b).
+Moreover, the drop of $\langle\chi\rangle$ as $\lambda$ decreases below $\lA$, indicates that the activity becomes increasingly more spread in space, until the lattice becomes homogeneously active and $\langle\chi\rangle$ hence vanishes (panels (iv) and (v) in \MainFigref{fig:model}b and \MainFigref{fig:actcluster}b).